torvalds/linux/Documentation/filesystems/sharedsubtree.rst

 A) Datastructure

-	4 new fields are introduced to struct vfsmount:
+	Several new fields are introduced to struct vfsmount:

-	*   ->mnt_share
-	*   ->mnt_slave_list
-	*   ->mnt_slave
-	*   ->mnt_master

 	->mnt_share
-		links together all the mount to/from which this vfsmount send/receives propagation events.
+		Links together all the mount to/from which this vfsmount send/receives propagation events.

 	->mnt_slave_list
-		links all the mounts to which this vfsmount propagates to.
+		Links all the mounts to which this vfsmount propagates to.

 	->mnt_slave
-		links together all the slaves that its master vfsmount propagates to.
+		Links together all the slaves that its master vfsmount propagates to.

 	->mnt_master
-		points to the master vfsmount from which this vfsmount receives propagation.
+		Points to the master vfsmount from which this vfsmount receives propagation.

 	->mnt_flags
-		takes two more flags to indicate the propagation status of the vfsmount.
+		Takes two more flags to indicate the propagation status of the vfsmount.
 MNT_SHARE indicates that the vfsmount is a shared vfsmount.
 MNT_UNCLONABLE indicates that the vfsmount cannot be replicated.